hitachi-vantara/vspone-object-ansible/README.md

 Version **1.0.0** highlights:

-- Initial release of the Hitachi Vantara VSP One Object Storage Modules for Ansible, providing core functionality for automating storage provisioning, configuration, and management tasks on VSP One Object series systems.
+- Initial release of the Hitachi VSP One Object Storage Modules for Ansible, providing core functionality for automating storage provisioning, configuration, and management tasks on VSP One Object series systems.
 - Idempotence supported for all included modules.
 - Comprehensive documentation and troubleshooting resources provided.